Marcelle Bergerol (born Cahen)

 In addition to her art, Marcelle was, for many years, an active member of the “Cabinet du Dr. Beauduin” which was essentially a think tank for intellectuals, artists, and psychologists dedicated to studying the psychology of artists, with an emphasis on painters.
 Before joining the atelier of Edmond Heuzé, Marcelle took a year of drawing classes as part of her formation as a painter.
 Marcelle started to paint in her early twenties and, interestingly, before she got married she made a living painting portraits on request.

 Marcelle Bergerol is also described as a regional painter, meaning that she focused her talent on a specific locality.
 She painted extensively in the “Quercy”, an exceptional and magical area in the southwest of France that is traversed by the Dordogne river and which is home to some of the most beautiful and charming villages as well as magnificent castles of Europe.
 Marcelle probably chose the Quercy for the extraordinary light and colors of the villages, landscapes, and people.
 More importantly, this is where she met her husband, my grandfather, while vacationing there in 1928, in the town of Souillac.
-He owned the family house which is still there, and until very recently still in the family!
-Although she was emotionally involved with this area and painted it extensively, Paris was where she lived all her life and some of her most beautiful paintings are of Paris.
+He owned the family house which is still there!
+Although she was emotionally involved with this area and painted it extensively, Paris was where she lived all her life and some of her most beautiful paintings are then ones of Paris.
 She also traveled and painted extensively in Brittany near the little port city of Beg-Meil, where we used to go on vacation every summer.
-Beg-Meil is only 20 miles from Pont-Aven and is a city known for hosting and influencing some of our greatest grandmasters, such as Gauguin and Sérusier.
+Beg-Meil is only 20 miles from Pont-Aven, a small known for hosting and influencing some of our greatest grandmasters, such as Gauguin and Sérusier.